lance/tb-deployment-notes/torquebox-production-deployment.md

     JBOSS_CONSOLE_LOG=/var/log/torquebox/console.log
     JBOSS_CONFIG=standalone-ha.xml

+Run `chkconfig --add jboss-as-standalone` to make sure the service is started at boot.

-Now, if everything is done correctly, you can check your installation by running `service jboss-as-standalone start`.
+Now, if everything is done correctly, you can test your installation by running `service jboss-as-standalone start`.
 Then check the output in `/var/log/console.log`.
 Works OK?
 Great - let's move on.

-NB: I believe there is more to do here in order to ensure that the system starts jboss, but my sysadmin skillz are rusty.
-Comments welcome.

 ## Supporting Servers and Software